Skip to content

 Thumbnails in list views always use a smaller size regardless of this setting.

 Because Nokkvi no longer maintains its own disk cache, your Navidrome server does the heavy lifting of serving and resizing artwork.
-Two settings in navidrome.toml are worth tuning:
+Two settings in navidrome.toml are worth tuning — both are documented in Navidrome’s available options reference:

 The default 100MB cache is too small for large libraries and will cause the server to re-process images on every fetch.
 Set it to at least 1500MB: